LinuxProgramador/KeySafe/README.md

 SecureVault: A tool designed to generate and store secure passwords.

+Recommended distributions:

+    1. Ubuntu and its derivatives (such as Kubuntu, Xubuntu)

+    2.Debian

+    3.Fedora

+    4. ArchLinux

+    5. CentOS and RHEL (with proper dependency management)

+    6. openSUSE

 Note: To read and save secure keys, first generate the unique key by running python3 sv.py -u.
 Make sure to store this key securely, as you won’t be able to access your saved passwords without it.

 RECOMMENDED: Keep a backup of the unique key (or .key file) on external storage, along with any keys saved in the KeySafe/.VaultSecret directory.
 This ensures that if the system is formatted or the .VaultSecret directory is accidentally deleted, you won’t lose access to your keys.